read and written: Spanish

 What was your family life like?
 I was brought up in a Christian home, thanks to my parents.
-I lived with them in the Buena Vista village until I completed my school education.
-Now, because of my university studies, I live in the city of Santa Cruz, but at the weekends I go to my village to visit my family.
-I have three siblings: two boys who are older than me and a younger sister who is 6 years old.
+I lived with them in the Buena Vista village until I completed my secondary school education.
+I have three siblings: two boys who are older than me and a younger sister.
 Thanks to God, my brothers still serve Him.
 They are studying at the university.
-My younger sister entered school this year, to first grade.
+My younger sister is in elementary school.
 It is difficult for my parents to support us all, because of the expenses of the university studies of my brothers and me and because of some debts we have.
 But my dad does everything possible so that we do not lack anything.
 He works as a builder and my mother is a teacher.
 I thank God, because He’s proved to me that in the midst of trials, He gives me strength to follow Him and, even more, to love Him and to be thankful to Him every day.

 Describe your childhood community environment: My childhood was beautiful at church and in the school.
 My challenge was always to learn Bible verses at church, and also to get good grades in the school.
 I always liked singing with other children at special events that the child development center would organize.